+The attached Fact Sheet provides a breakdown of the laws and regulations applying to private schools and public schools.
 The ACLU has received calls from potential legal clients who report children or teachers being asked to leave/fired from private religious schools based on their sexual orientation.
 The ACLU has not been able to help these students and teachers because these private, religious schools are not required to serve everyone - they can discriminate without fear of legal repercussions.